-Electoral systems that use, in whole or part, a Party List form of proportional representation, such as all the PR systems in Europe, Africa and Latin America, and the recently adopted "Mixed Member Proportional" system in New Zealand, are not fully direct systems of election, whereas most countries, such as Australia, UK, Eire, Canada, USA, and India, with single-member districts, or multi-member electoral districts with the Single Transferable Vote (quota-preferential) have at least a fully direct system of election.
+Electoral systems that use, in whole or part, a Party List form of proportional representation, such as all the proportional representation systems for popular elections in Africa, Asia, Latin America, continental Europe, and the "Mixed Member Proportional" system in New Zealand, are not fully direct systems of election, whereas countries whose lower houses have only single-member electoral districts - such as Australia, Canada, UK, USA, and India - or have only multi-member electoral districts with the Single Transferable Vote (quota-preferential) - such as Eire, and Malta - have at least a fully direct system of election.

 which provides for the filling of Senate casual

 choice of the people, as had in certain cases